byui-cit/wdd131/src/prove/blog-1.md

 		</p>
 		<p>
-			To create the grid for the navigation we need to look at the HTML structure we used for the links and identify the Grid container and the Grid Items.
+			To create the grid for the navigation we need to look at the HTML structure we used for the links and identify the Grid Container and the Grid Items.
 If your HTML looked similar to what is below:
 		</p>